Carman (singer): Music and television career

-In 1995, he translated some of his songs, and released his first Spanish-language album, Lo Mejor.
-From mid-to-late 1990s, Carman achieved several number-one albums on the US Christian Albums chart, including 1995's R.I.O.T.
-(Righteous Invasion of Truth) (which became his first album to chart on the Billboard 200, at number 45), 1997's I Surrender All: 30 Classic Hymns (#102 on the Billboard 200) and 2000's Heart of a Champion (#53 on the Billboard 200), a 30-song retrospective compilation.
-Grammy-nominated album Mission 3:16 (1998) and its follow-up Passion for Praise: Volume One (1999) also made the top-ten on the US Christian Albums chart and charted at numbers 94 and 179 on the Billboard 200, respectively.
+In 1995, Carman translated some of his songs and released his first Spanish-language album, Lo Mejor.
+From mid-to-late 1990s, Carman achieved several number one albums on the US Christian Albums chart, including 1995's R.I.O.T.
+(Righteous Invasion of Truth), which became his first album to chart on the Billboard 200 at number 45.
+This was followed by I Surrender All: 30 Classic Hymns (1997), which peaked at number 102 on the Billboard 200.
+Heart of a Champion (2000) peaked at number 53 on the Billboard 200, a 30-song retrospective compilation.
+Grammy-nominated album Mission 3:16 (1998), and its follow-up Passion for Praise: Volume One (1999), also made the top 10 on the US Christian Albums chart.
+They charted at number 94 and number 179 on the Billboard 200, respectively.

-Carman was nominated for four Grammys, and sold over 10 million records.
+Carman was nominated for four Grammy Awards, and sold over 10 million records.
 On October 19, 1996, after his R.I.O.T.
-Tour stop at the Georgia Dome, Atlanta Mayor Bill Campbell presented Carman with a plaque declaring October 19 "Carman Day".
+Tour stop at the Georgia Dome, Atlanta, Mayor Bill Campbell presented Carman with a plaque declaring October 19 "Carman Day".

 Beyond his music career, Carman participated in various television productions and interview duties as a host, for both the Trinity Broadcasting Network and its flagship program Praise the Lord.
 In 2001, he starred in the film Carman: The Champion.

 In late March 2013, he announced a Kickstarter campaign for a new album and music video.
 A short time later, he announced an upcoming 60-city tour, noting that the online fundraising campaign had raised more than $230,000 within several weeks.

-In 2014, Carman released the album No Plan B, which peaked at number 66 on the Billboard 200, and at number three on the Top Christian Albums chart, being his highest-charting album on that chart since Heart of a Champion in 2000.
-Three years later, Carman released his final studio album Legacy (2017) and toured across the United States to promote the album starting in August 2018 and continued until his final concert, held in Splendora, Texas, on January 16, 2021.
+In 2014, Carman released the album No Plan B, which peaked at number 66 on the Billboard 200, and number three on the Top Christian Albums chart.
+It was his highest-charting album on that chart since Heart of a Champion in 2000.
+Three years later, Carman released his final studio album Legacy (2017), and toured across the United States to promote the album beginning in August 2018.
+He continued until his final concert in Splendora, Texas, on January 16, 2021.